Topic No. 203: Notice Requirements for Evictions Based on Owner or Relative Move-in

 - The notice must include a description of all residential properties owned, in whole or in part, by the landlord and, if applicable, a description of all residential properties owned, in whole or in part, by the landlord’s relative for whom possession is being sought.

-- The notice must advise the tenant of required relocation expenses, as provided in Ordinance Section 37.9C.
+- The notice must advise the tenant of required relocation payments, as provided in Rent Ordinance Section 37.9C.

 - The notice must include a warning that the tenant must advise the landlord in writing within 30 days if the tenant is claiming a protected status, and that the failure to do so will be deemed an admission that the tenant is not protected.

-- The notice must include the current rent for the unit and a statement that if the rental unit is offered for rent during the three-year period following service of the notice to vacate, the tenant has the right to re-rent the unit at the same rent plus any allowable increases.
+- The notice must include the current lawful rent for the unit.
+For notices to vacate served before January 1, 2018, the notice must also include a statement that if the rental unit is offered for rent during the three-year period following service of the notice to vacate, the tenant has the right to re-rent the unit at the same rent plus any allowable increases.
+For notices to vacate served on or after January 1, 2018, the notice must include a similar statement, with the re-rental period increased to five years.
+The offer to re-rent must be filed at the Rent Board within 15 days of the offer.

 Landlords are required to pay relocation expenses to tenants who are being evicted for owner or relative move-in.
 Each authorized occupant, regardless of age, who has resided in the unit for at least one year, is entitled to a relocation payment of $4,500.00, with a maximum payment of $13,500.00 per unit.
 In addition, each elderly tenant who is 60 years or older, and each disabled tenant, and each household with one or more minor children, is entitled to an additional payment of $3,000.00.
-Each year commencing March 1, 2007, the amount of these relocation payments shall be adjusted for inflation.
-Information regarding current relocation payment amounts can be obtained from the Rent Board by calling (415)252-4602 or by visiting our website at www.sfrb.org.
-A list of relocation payment amounts is also available at our office.
+Each year commencing March 1, 2007, the amount of these relocation payments, including the maximum relocation expenses per unit, is adjusted for inflation.
+Information regarding current relocation payment amounts can be obtained from the Rent Board by calling 415-252-4602 or by visiting our website at www.sfrb.org.
+A list of relocation payment amounts is also available at the Rent Board’s office.

 The landlord is required to give all occupants of the unit written notice of relocation rights on or before the date of service of the eviction notice and shall also provide a copy of Ordinance Section 37.9C.
+Such notification shall include a statement describing the additional relocation expenses available for eligible tenants who are senior or disabled and for households with children.
 The landlord must file a copy of this notification with the Rent Board within 10 days after service of the notice, together with a copy of the eviction notice and proof of service upon the tenant.
-Within 30 days of receiving a tenant's claim for the additional $3,000.00 payment because of disability, age, or having children in the household, the landlord must inform the Rent Board in writing of the tenant's claim and whether or not the landlord disputes the claim.
+Within 30 days of receiving a tenant’s claim for the additional payment because of age, disability, or having children in the household, the landlord must inform the Rent Board in writing of the tenant’s claim and whether or not the landlord disputes the claim.
+However, the Rent Board does not have authority to accept or decide petitions regarding a tenant’s claim for additional relocation expenses based on age, disability or having children in the household.
+Such disputes must be resolved in another forum.